Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 12. Meet Your Neighbors

 Introduce yourself to your neighbors if you don’t know them very well.
 Invite them over for a cup of coffee and connect with them.
-If you gave up caffeine, decaf or tea will do.
+If you gave up caffeine, decaf or tea would do.

 13. Learn How To Juggle